Category Archives: Healthy Home

 Before I continue here, just so we all know, Bicarb Soda is Baking Soda – same thing, different name!

-It is becoming more and more common for children in particular to develop health problems as a reaction to the chemicals they encounter in their foods or their environment, whether this is the air, water, cleaning products or items such as furnishings.
-While for these children it is vital that they are exposed to less chemical toxins, it is better for all of us if we too are exposed to fewer harmful toxic elements.
+Children now experience more and more reactions to the chemicals they encounter in their foods or their environment.
+They’re found in the air, water, cleaning products, or items such as furnishings.
+While it’s vital these children aren’t exposed to chemical toxins, it’s better for all of us if we’re also exposed to less.

-It seems so much easier when we are all so busy to just grab ready-made cleaning products from the shop shelf but the reality is that these products generally contain many toxic ingredients, and you have no way of knowing what these are as the manufacturers are not required to list all the ingredients.
+When you’re busy it’s easy to just grab ready-made cleaning products.
+But the reality is these products contain toxic ingredients.
+Surprisingly, there’s no way of knowing what these are as manufacturers aren’t required to list all the ingredients.

-There are now a number of cleaning companies that actually operate using only home-made natural cleaning products, made from vinegar, lemon and of course bicarb soda, among others.
+Some cleaning companies use only home-made natural cleaning products, made from vinegar, lemon and of course bicarb soda.
 As a cleaning product bicarb soda can make a big impact.
-It has a gentle excoriating property that is able to help remove even difficult to remove grime.
+It has a gentle excoriating action that shifts even difficult to remove grime.

-Bicarb soda works to clean mainly as an abrasive although there is a small amount of chemical reaction involved.
-It reacts with grease to form glycerol, an ingredient commonly found in soap.
-When mixed with vinegar it forms carbonic acid, a weak acid that improves the corrosive action of the vinegar.
+Bicarb soda works mainly as an abrasive although there’s a small amount of chemical reaction involved.
+When mixed with vinegar it improves the corrosive action of the vinegar.
+Baking soda neutralises unpleasant odours without simply masking them.

-Bicarb soda works very simply but can have a significant effect.
-So here are my 35 ‘anti-corporation, anti-unecessary-toxins, pro-simple-clean & healthy home’ ways to use bicarb soda to great effect in your home.
+Bicarb soda works simply but can have a significant effect.
+Here are my 35 ‘anti-corporation, anti-toxins, simple-clean & healthy home’ ways to use bicarb soda in your home.

 1. Remove stubborn stains: Apply a paste of three parts bicarb soda and one part water.
 Let it stand then scrub and wipe clean.

-2. Toilet stains: Use in the toilet to prevent stains developing in the porcelain.
+2. Toilet stains: Prevent stains developing in the porcelain.
 This is particularly useful in areas with hard, mineral-rich water.
 Once a week sprinkle baking soda in the bowl and let it sit for 30 minutes.
 Then spray with vinegar to moisten it.
 Scrub with the brush and flush away.

-4. Clean glass shower doors: Bicarb soda is excellent for removing that soapy scum from the shower doors.
-Many products are not recommended for use on glass doors but bicarb soda is gentle enough to do no damage.
-Simply sprinkle some on a damp cloth and wipe down the glass.
+3. Clean glass shower doors: Bicarb soda is excellent for removing soapy scum from the shower doors.
+Many products aren’t recommended for glass doors but bicarb soda is gentle enough to do no damage.
+Simply sprinkle on a damp cloth and wipe down the glass.
 Rinse well and dry.

-5. Remove lime from taps: When lime forms around your taps or drains mix some vinegar with a little bicarb soda to form a paste and coat all the area with lime on it.
+4. Remove lime from taps: When lime forms around your taps or drains mix vinegar with a little bicarb soda to form a paste and coat the area with lime on it.
 Let it sit for a few hours and then rinse off.
 It may take a few applications to get rid of heavy deposits.

-6. Clear clogged drains: To clean out any clogs that have formed inside the drain from hair, soap or grime, pour in 120mls bicarb soda and follow it with 250mls vinegar.
+5. Clear clogged drains: To clean out any clogs that have formed inside the drain from hair, soap or grime, pour in 120mls bicarb soda and follow it with 250mls vinegar.
 Let it sit for ten to twenty minutes and then flush the drain out with very hot water.
-But, DON’T try on a clogged drain after you have used a commercial cleaner as a reaction may occur that spews out caustic fumes and liquid.
-To avoid the clogs in the first place, pour ¼ cup bicarb soda down the drain weekly.
+But, DON’T try on a clogged drain after you’ve used a commercial cleaner.
+A reaction may occur that spews out caustic fumes and liquid.
+Pour ¼ cup bicarb soda down the drain weekly to avoid clogs in the first place.
 Follow with lots of hot water.

 8. Clean grout: Make a runny paste with water and use an old toothbrush to clean stains in the grout between tiles.

-9. Hand cleanser and softener: To remove ground-in dirt and neutralize odours on your hands scrub with a paste made with 3 parts bicarb soda and 1 part water or a gentle soap like Castille soap.
+9. Hand cleanser and softener: To remove ground-in dirt and neutralise odours on your hands scrub with a paste made with 3 parts bicarb soda and 1 part water or a gentle soap like Castile soap.
 Rinse away.

-10. Clean brushes and combs: Remove natural oil build-up and hair product residue by soaking in a solution of 1 teaspoon bicarb soda in a basin of warm water.
+10. Clean brushes and combs: Remove natural oil build-up and hair product residue by soaking in a basin of warm water containing 1 teaspoon bicarb soda.
 Rinse.

 11. Grease stains: Pre-treat grease stains with a paste of bicarb soda and water.